You are here:

 Do I need a referral?

-All Medicare patients must get a referral for a lung screen.
+All Medicare patients must have a shared decision-making visit prior to an Initial Lung Screening.
+If you qualify for screening and do not have a primary care provider, you can be seen in our office for your shared decision-making visit prior to your scan.
 All other patients do not need a referral, but your healthcare provider can discuss your risks for lung cancer and help schedule you an appointment if you prefer.

 How long will the screen take?